 15. Freebie Pens and Notepads

-Hotels, banks, conferences… you don’t need 47 pens.
+Hotels, banks, conferences… You don't need 47 pens.
 Keep a few good ones and donate extras.

 16. Clothes That Don't Fit or Flatter